spantaleev/vaultwarden-docker-ansible-deploy/README.md

 ------

 **WARNING**: this playbook has been **made obsolete** by the [MASH playbook](https://github.com/mother-of-all-self-hosting/mash-playbook), which also supports installing the [Vaultwarden service](https://github.com/mother-of-all-self-hosting/mash-playbook/blob/main/docs/services/vaultwarden.md).
+There's a [migration guide](CHANGELOG.md#this-playbook-has-been-absorbed-into-the-mash-playbook) in the changelog.

 ------